daskeyboard/daskeyboard.io/contributed-links.md

 permalink: /contributed-links/
 ---

-This code has been contributed by the community.
+The links below have been contributed by the community.

 Have something interesting to share?
 Create a pull request and the Das Keyboard team will review it.
 The code should be working and we should understand what it does.